-Joe Battaglia is the Managing Editor of MileSplit.
+Joe Battaglia is the VP of Editorial for MileSplit.
 Before he joined FloSports in 2014, he was the track & field producer at NBC Olympics and an Assistant Managing Editor at Universal Sports, covering Olympic and NCAA Track and Field.
-He penned this memorial to Gabe Grunewald after she passed away one year ago.
+He penned this memorial to Gabe Grunewald after she passed away two years ago.

 As I lay in bed last night, struggling to come to grips with how heartlessly unfair it is that you are nolonger physically with us, the one image I could not shake was your smile.

 In truth, your smile has haunted me the last several days, ever since Justin first shared with all of us that your condition had worsened and the inevitability that, after 10 years, you were going to run out of time in your fight against cancer.

 I remember the first time I saw your smile.
 It was in New York on September 26, 2010.
 You had just finished 13th in 4:31.05 at the Fifth Avenue Mile.
 It was your second race as a professional, just a week after you debuted with a fourth-place finish at Grandma's Minnesota Duluth Mile.

 David Montiof New York Road Runners introduced us outside of drug testing.
 You extended your right hand and flashed those pearly whites.
 We agreed to connect for an interview back at the hotel later in the afternoon.
 We slunk into a pair of oversized chairs in the lobby and you began to take me through everything you had experienced the year before.

 You told me about how, in the fall of 2008, you had noticed a small lump below your ear that sometimes hurt your jaw when you woke up in the morning, and that the following spring a specialist finally performed a needle aspiration to try and get to the bottom of it.